Shinee: 2017–2019: Five, Jonghyun's death, The Story of Light, and military service

-2020–present: Don't Call Me and Superstar
+2020–present: Don't Call Me, Superstar and Hard

 Onew was discharged from the military on July 8, 2020, followed by Key and Minho on September 24 and November 15, respectively.
 On January 6, 2021, SM Entertainment announced Shinee would return with a new album after two and a half years.
 The group's seventh Korean studio album Don't Call Me, featuring the album's title track as the lead single alongside its music video, was released on February 22, 2021.
 The album was commercially successful, debuting at number one on the Gaon Album Chart and receiving a Platinum certification from KMCA for over 250,000 copies sold.
 Using the Beyond Live platform, they held an online concert titled Shinee World on April 4, 2021, which recorded 130,000 viewers across 120 countries.
-A repackaged version of their seventh album, Atlantis, was released on April 12, 2021, featuring three new songs including the title track of the same name.
+A repackaged version of their seventh album, Atlantis, was released on April 12, 2021, featuring three new songs including the lead single of the same name.

 On May 23, 2021, Shinee held an online fan meeting titled Bistro de Shinee to celebrate the tenth anniversary of their debut in Japan.
 They premiered their new Japanese single "Superstar" at the event, which was released on digital music platforms the following day.
 Taemin enlisted as part of the military band on May 31, becoming the final member of the group to enlist.
 On June 28, 2021, Shinee released the digital version of their new Japanese extended play Superstar, featuring five songs, their first Japanese release since 2018.
 The physical version was released on July 28, 2021.
 The EP became Shinee's fourth release to top the Oricon Albums Chart and was certified Gold by RIAJ for selling over 100,000 copies.